 - ECON-E 270: Introduction to Statistical Theory in Economics and Business

 - PHIL-P 208: Causality and Evidence

 - PHIL-P 262: Practical Logic

 - PHIL-P 265: Introduction to Symbolic Logic

 - POLS-Y 205: Analyzing Politics

-- SOC-R 359: Introduction to Sociological Stats
+- · SOC-R 359: Introduction to Sociological Stats

-Analytical Proficiency is in addition to the Analytical Reasoning area in the IU Indianapolis General Education Core.
-Analytical Proficiency courses may be shared with major requirements if applicable.
+Methods of Inquiry and Evidence is in addition to the Analytical Reasoning area in the IU Indianapolis General Education Core.
+Methods of Inquiry and Evidence courses may be shared with major requirements if applicable.